Essay

 Although it’s hard to tell from the air, the Uinta Basin is structurally the lowest point on the Plateau.
 Here, the same rock that lies two miles below the surface in the San Juan Basin is as much as four miles below the main street of Vernal, Utah.
 This is due not only to the general tilt of the Plateau, but also to the downward flexure that created the basin 70 million years ago.
 Sediments from the Age of Mammals form broad hilly benches that slope to the north; their southern end erodes to form the south-facing Roan and Book Cliffs, marching north to the edge of the Plateau.

-The Uinta Basin is strangely lovely—a wilShapeoftheLand_UintaBasin_Capd, open, and often harsh landscape.
+The Uinta Basin is strangely lovely—a wild, open, and often harsh landscape.
 In the spring, winds blow mercilessly and mosquitoes torment anyone near a water source.
 In the summer the baking heat sears anything silly enough to be out in the mid-day sun, and in the fall the creeks and rivers are lined with golden cottonwoods, and thousands of Canada geese and sandhill cranes gather at the basin’s waters.
 Winter temperatures fall sharply and watercourses freeze.
 Early Mormon explorers to the area were less than impressed with the landscape.
 They returned a report to Salt Lake City that described the area as, “One vast contiguity of waste and measurably valueless except for nomadic purposes, hunting grounds for Indians, and to hold the world together.”
 Although Brigham Young convinced the Ute Indians near Salt Lake City to move there because no white settler wanted it, ranchers began to eye the land in the late 1870’s and brought their cattle to graze along the banks of the Green, White, and Uinta Rivers.
 While this tactic didn’t yield great riches for either Ute or Mormon, their measurably valueless land has since produced substantial quantities of oil and uranium.

 At the basin’s northern extreme, the sharply uplifted spine of the Uinta Mountains veers to the sky as the gateway to the Rocky Mountains and Dinosaur National Monument nestles snugly into its southern flank.
 The Green River exits the mountains and meanders lazily across the pale red and brown badlands.
 The river here is a calm contrast to the confining walls and rocky falls of the canyons of Lodore and Split Mountain.
 John Wesley Powell’s 1869 expedition down the Green River had already lost one of four boats by this point in their journey.
 After the wreck of one boat and the loss of a third of their provisions, Powell became even more dedicated to portaging and lining boats through any rapids they could, a program that didn’t sit well after a time with his men.
 Despite the distaste for wrecking boats, or carrying gear and lining heavy boats in swift current, however, some of the men preferred swift water to the meandering path of the Green River through the Uinta Basin.
 George Bradley wrote here in his journal that, “We have had a hard day’s work.
 Have run 63 miles and as the tide is not rapid we have to row a little which comes harder to us than running rappids (sic).”
 He also mentions mosquitoes.